 1. Froemming Park extension.
 This trail goes south from Drexel between 51st and 68th streets, to the Milwaukee County Sports Center.
 It is possible to continue south on 60th Street into Racine County.

 5. Bug Line Trail Connection.
 A trail parallels Bradley to 124th where is goes south under highway 45.
-It is then possible to follow roads to the Bug Line and other routes in Menomonee Falls.
+It is then possible to follow roads to the Bug Line trail and other routes in Menomonee Falls.

 II.
 Other Trails in Milwaukee County